alexjlockwood/godesignpatterns/_posts/2014-05-04-arrays-vs-slices.md

 layout: post
 title: 'Arrays vs Slices'
 ---
-This post will briefly describe the differences between the assignments and short variable declarations in Go.
+This post will briefly describe the differences between arrays and slices in Go.
 It assumes that you have completed [A Tour of Go][8] and have consulted relevant sections of [Effective Go][9] and the target audience is primarily newcomers to the Go programming language.